Quas94/simple-climate-model/README.md

 - validation of global variables when user modifies them

 - flatline/grey out input charts if their corresponding forcing checkbox is unticked
+- resizing issues to do with page layout and graph display (including popups)
+- remainder of input/output charts
+- copying data across to custom scenarios (deep copy!)
+- modifying custom scenarios
+- outputting results in savable data format